alihamraoui/Long-read-sinCellTe/README.md

-# sinCellTe 2024: scRNA-seq analysis with long reads
+# sinCellTe 2024: scRNA-seq long reads analysis

 Welcome to the sinCellTe 2024 practical session on single-cell RNA sequencing (scRNA-seq) analysis with long reads.
 This course is split into two main parts, each contained in separate R Markdown files that guide you through the process of preprocessing scRNA-seq isoform datasets and performing differential isoform expression analysis.